Waresley & Gransden Woods

 Please do not park on Vicarage Road in Waresley when visiting the woods.
 Our car park on Waresley Road is normally open and free to park in.
-PLEASE NOTE the information under 'opening times' in the side bar to the right.
+PLEASE NOTE the information under 'opening times'.

-Waresley and Gransden Woods are adjoining ancient oak-ash woods, home to many breeding birds.
-An abundance of wildflowers attracts many insects and over 500 species of moth and butterfly have been recorded here.
-There are many open grassy areas and in spring the ground is carpeted with bluebells, violets and oxlips.
+Waresley and Gransden Woods are adjoining ancient oak-ash woods, a woodland type that is restricted to lowland England.
+The site is designated as a Site of Special Scientific Interest due to its diverse flora, which is enriched by the underlying geology of the wood, a combination of Lower Greensand and Boulder Clay.
+Dean Brook marks the boundary between the two woods.
+The woods are home to many breeding birds.
+An abundance of wildflowers attracts insects, and over 500 species of moth and butterfly have been recorded here.
+In spring the ground is carpeted with bluebells, primroses, violets and oxlips.

 Read @DerekNeimann's Guardian blogpost about Waresley Wood's ash trees.

 For more information and photos visit the Voluntary Warden's website www.waresleywood.co.uk